angular/angular/aio/content/guide/aot-compiler.md

 </table>

-If an expression uses unsupported syntax, the _collector_ writes an error node to the `.metadata.json` file.
+If an expression uses unsupported syntax, the collector writes an error node to the `.metadata.json` file.
 The compiler later reports the error if it needs that piece of metadata to generate the application code.

 <div class="alert is-helpful">

- If you want `ngc` to report syntax errors immediately rather than produce a `.metadata.json` file with errors, set the `strictMetadataEmit` option in `tsconfig`.
+ If you want `ngc` to report syntax errors immediately rather than produce a `.metadata.json` file with errors, set the `strictMetadataEmit` option in the TypeScript configuration file, `tsconfig.json`.

 ```
   "angularCompilerOptions": {